+We are now providing some face to face music therapy sessions and will continue other work online.
 We provide music therapy for people of all ages at the Hanworth Methodist Church, Churchfields Avenue, Hanworth TW13 5NT and also in schools and Care Homes in the area.
 Adults with complex needs from Roy Kinnear House are amongst our clients and we provide a group for adults with learning difficulties at the Triangle Resource Centre in Hounslow.

 - Global Development Delay

 - Communication difficulties